JochimM/Delfi-PQ_FDIR/README.md

 - Communication over Serial

-The communication over serial was in times troublesome due to the way data has to be send over from Python to Arduino and vice versa.
-When viewing both scripts it can be seen that before data can be send a specific function is used to encode the data in the proper format, for example adding start and end markers to the string that is sent.
+The communication over serial was in times troublesome due to the way data has to be sent over from Python to Arduino and vice versa.
+When viewing both scripts it can be seen that before data can be sent a specific function is used to encode the data in the proper format, for example adding start and end markers to the string that is sent.
 Next to that, before the data can be read, it needs to be decoded again.
 It has taken some time to get used to the way data has to be sent and can be read afterwards in each respective programme.
 Alot of the problems that occurred were due to the fact that the program was first setup to read the incoming messages byte by byte.
 It would read one byte, then perform the rest of the main arduino loop, then read the next byte, etc. Once a complete message was received it would perform the bitflip.
 This made it impossible to know where errors came from and was changed to read the message in its entirety before executing the rest of the main loop.

 - Types of variables